Board of Directors

 These studies coupled with Luca’s passion gave him an interdisciplinary background in the fields of mathematics, physics, biology and computer science.
 He applied this knowledge during his internship and thesis work at the departments of Physics and Cellular, Computational and Integrative Biology (CIBIO), University of Trento.
 This experience allowed him to deepen his understanding of advanced Molecular Dynamics techniques and data analysis tools, applied to the protein folding problem.

-The multidisciplinary nature of his education with a strong computer science background make him a perfect choice for the cross-disciplinary research staff at Sibylla Biotech S.R.L.
+The multidisciplinary nature of his education with a strong computer science background make him a perfect choice for the cross-disciplinary research staff at Sibylla Biotech S.p.A.

 Enrica Colasurdo graduated in Physics at the University of Trento.
 Her passion for computer science and data analysis led her to approach computational studies in the field of biophysics during the Master in Quantitative and Computational Biology, gaining experience with molecular dynamics and enhanced sampling techniques applied to the protein folding problem.

-Alexandros Patsilinakos holds a master’s degree in Pharmaceutical Chemistry and Technology and a Ph.D. in Pharmaceutical Sciences at the University of Rome – La Sapienza.
-His background encompasses ligand-based and structure-based drug design, ab initio quantum chemistry, machine learning and advanced IT skills.
+Alexandros Patsilinakos holds a master’s degree in Medicinal Chemistry and Pharmaceutical Technology and a Ph.D. in Pharmaceutical Sciences at Sapienza – University of Rome.
+His background encompasses ligand-based and structure-based drug design, ab initio quantum chemistry and machine learning.

 During his 10+ years of experience in academia and the pharmaceutical industry, Alexandros has developed a deep knowledge of molecular modeling, cheminformatics, and bioinformatics applied to drug discovery.
 In addition, he also has hands-on experience in entrepreneurship, with a past as company CTO.